illumiolabs/illumio-guard-duty-shield/README.md

 **Project Description**

+This repo provides an AWS Lambda container-based application designed to monitor AWS GuardDuty for malicious IPs, and imports them into an Illumio PCE IP list.
-This repo contains the lambda function code that can leverage AWS GuardDuty findings to prevent malicious IPs and domains from accessing your AWS hosted applications by using threat intel from the GuardDuty findings and using it to complement Illumio policy rules
+This allows Illumio customers to prevent malicious IPs and domains from accessing AWS-hosted applications by using threat intel from GuardDuty findings to complement Illumio policy rules.

 **Project Technology stack**

-The AWS lambda function is written in python3.6 and uses the same runtime in AWS Lambda For more details on python3.6 runtime - please visit https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html
+The application is written in Python 3.8 and is designed to be run as a containerized AWS Lambda function.
+For more details on Lambda container images please visit https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html

 **Project workflow**